obean/chitter_challenge_python/README.md

 ## Running Chitter
 - clone this repository
 - set up a virtual environment (you may need to install virtualenv)
+- in Postgres, run each command in the DatabaseSetup.SQL file to set up databases.

 ```
 $ python -m virtualenv venv
 ```